ansible/ansible-builder/docs/usage.rst

 ``--galaxy-required-valid-signature-count``
 *******************************************

-When ``--galaxy-keyring`` is set, overrides the number of required valid collection signatures.
+Overrides the number of required valid collection signatures.
 This option is passed unmodified to ``ansible-galaxy`` calls.
+Valid only when ``--galaxy-keyring`` is also set.
 See the ``ansible-galaxy`` documentation for more information.

 .. code::